lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Pure vs Pre-hashed modes

 In [FIPS.204] NIST defined ML-DSA to have both pure and pre-hashed signing modes, referred to as "ML-DSA" and "HashML-DSA" respectively.
 Following this, this document defines "Composite-ML-DSA" which uses a strong hash function in the Message format, and makes use of the pure "ML-DSA" mode as the underlying ML-DSA mode.

-This gives Composite ML-DSA a balance between performance and security.
+Composite-ML-DSA offers improved performance by pre-hashing the toBeSigned data, ensuring it is only processed once.
+This approach avoids the complexity of supporting a separate set of algorithms while maintaining collision resistance (provided it uses a strong hash function).
+Additionally, pre-hashing reduces the need to use the 'external mu' internal ML-DSA implementation because the message format being signed is small.
+These properties give Composite-ML-DSA a balance between performance and security.

 ## Domain Separators and CTX {#sec-domsep-and-ctx}